ryanhansen2222/csci-432-fall2020/extra-credit.md

 improving my presentation based on your feedback).
 Zoom link will be posted in the course discussion board over the weekend.
 I expect this session will be 1.5 hours.

+## Misc-02

+Due: 23 September 2020

+The 2020 ADSA Annual Meeting is free to attend (Oct 14-16).
+To register and for more information, see [here](https://academicdatascience.org/adsa-meetings/annual-meeting)

+If you would like to earn a point in the "Miscellaneous" category, you would need to attend + write a 3-page reflection (note: references, if you have them, don't count towards those three pages).
+This is an open-format submission.
+So, we welcome you to interpret "reflection" in the way that helps you get the most of this conference.
+Some suggestions are:

+* Attend several talks/sessions and write 1-pagraph summaries of the sessions.
+* Describe the relationship between material that we are covering / will cover in this class with what you see at the workshop.
+Be creative in finding those connections!
+They are there.
+* Attend one talk and go deeper.
+Research the speaker.
+Who are they?
+What is their background?
+Their biggest achievement?
+What did they talk about?
+Are there related papers that you can find?
+* Most of the virtual conferences have some form of networking.
+Network and share your experience with us.
+Who did you connect with?
+What did you talk about?
+* Describe why attending this conference was relevant to you.